curiouselectric/WindSensor/README.md

 ## Enter vane training mode:
 Request: "aaI0VT#"

-Returns: Enter the vane training routine - use button to go through the different directiosn and set the values
+Returns: Enter the vane training routine - use button to go through the different directiosn and set the values.

+The serial port will show which direction the vane should be pointing at.

+Move the vane to this position and press the user switch (for around 0.5 seconds).

+The serial port will show then next direction and will got N, NE, E, SE, S, SW, W, NW and then end.

+When it ends this data is stored within the unit and the direction 'bands' are recaluclated.

 ## What is Anemometer converstion?:
 Request: "aaI0WSCON#"